Nick-Corona/MLB-Standings/README.md

 To skip the scripts and just view the final output you can download "final-output-Rmd.html" Or just look inside the "individual gifs" folder to view the outputs generated separately.

-This is not the complete season standings, only through today September 9th 2020.

 (Due to the data file being too large Github does not allow me to upload it.
 The only way to obtain the data is to run the "full season scraper.ipynb"/"full season scraper.py"